mintesnot-teshome/Addis-Rental/README.md

 # Addis-Rental
-Addis Rental: A home renting website built with Laravel and Tailwind CSS.
+Addis Rental: A home renting app built with Laravel and Tailwind CSS.